apache/cordova-docs/www/docs/en/3.1.0/guide/platforms/wp8/index.md

 - Make sure your phone is connected, and the screen is unlocked.

-- In Visual Studio, select 'Device' from the top drop-down menu.
+- In Visual Studio, select '<a href="../../../cordova/device/device.html">Device</a>' from the top drop-down menu.

 - Press the green __play__ button next to the main drop-down menu to start debugging, or type __F5__.